SainsburyWellcomeCentre/aeon_acquisition/docs/experimenter_instructions_and_troubleshooting.md

 3. In Bonsai, record the animal's weight and end the session.
 4. Record the number of missed pellets (that fell through the wheel to the petry dish below the arena) for each patch for the session.
 5. Clean the arena nesting box, corridor, and arena (particularly the food patch tiles) with 70% ethanol.
+6. Remove the fed3 disk, clean the disk and the hopper thoroughly, and replace the disk.

 ## General Maintenance